rghoshal2407/check-mama/README.md

 # check-mama
-This will contain all my work
+This will contain all my work.
+This should contain the following
+ANGULAR